bahim22/react-ded-boiler/Posts/CompoHowTo.md

 1. Put all JS and CSS files in src
 2. Only file in public dir can be used by/from index.html
+3. index.html is what's visibile to your users

 ...